chapar-rest/chapar/README.md

 Stay tuned for the upcoming early beta release of Chapar.
 Once released, clone the repository or download the beta version to get started with testing your API endpoints.

 ### Installation
+#### Download the latest release
+You can download the latest release from the [releases page](github.com/chapar-rest/chapar/releases).

+#### Install From Source
-To install Chapar, clone the repository install the dependencies, and run the application using the following commands:
+To install Chapar from source, clone the repository install the dependencies, and run the application using the following commands:
 ```bash
 git clone https://github.com/chapar-rest/chapar.git
 cd chapar